zuplo/docs/docs/articles/opentelemetry.md

 when performing I/O operations (for example when calling `fetch`, using the Cache APIs, etc.).
 This is a limitation imposed as a security measure due Zuplo's serverless, multi-tenant architecture.
-In practice this shouldn't impact your ability to trace as virtually any code that isn't I/O bound is extremely fast.
+In practice this shouldn't impact your ability to trace as virtually any code that isn't I/O bound is fast.

 ### Custom Tracing